 Note: If the membership does not have member assigned, access will be granted for the whole team.

-c) The third tab allows you to map floors (you can manage floors by going to Space -> Locations) to security groups.
+- The third tab allows you to map floors (you can manage floors by going to Space -> Locations) to security groups.
 Mappings here works like this: assigning a membership to a desk on a certain floor will grant access to all mapped groups.
 To make things more clear here is an example.Example: On the screenshot below London is mapped to "General building access group".
 This means that if we go and assign a membership belonging to Joe to a desk on any floor in "London" we will grant Joe access to "General building access group" in Kisi.Note: If the membership does not have member assigned, access will be granted to the whole team.

 - The fourth tab allows you to map Meeting rooms (you can manage meeting rooms by going to Space -> Meeting Rooms) to Kisi groups.
 Settings here take effect whenever someone creates a booking for a mapped meeting room.

-Example: John books a meeting room through OfficeR&D Members portal or an admin creates a booking on behalf of John through the Admin portal (by going to "Calendar" view and clicking on an empty slot) for the "Elephant" meeting room.
+Example: John books a meeting room through OfficeRnD Members portal or an admin creates a booking on behalf of John through the Admin portal (by going to "Calendar" view and clicking on an empty slot) for the "Elephant" meeting room.
 When the time of the booking approaches John is granted access to the security groups mapped to that room.
 When the booking is over the access for John is revoked.

-e) The fifth tab allows you to indicate what access users with day passes will get (you can configure day passes by going to Billing -> Plans -> Add plan -> Advanced).
+- The fifth tab allows you to indicate what access users with day passes will get (you can configure day passes by going to Billing -> Plans -> Add plan -> Advanced).
 Every member or team that have day passes will get access to the security groups mapped in this tab.
 The access is revoked once all day passes are used up or when their validity ends.

 - The seventh tab displays a guide on how you can set up the KISI integration's automatic checkins feature.
 Here are the steps that you need to take in order to automatically check in members when they access your space: